-The Board have now also established a relationship with the Boards of Sanctuary Point, Milton and Sussex Inlet branches to enable joint marketing decisions and a collaborative approach to other issues concerning the branches.
-This will allow a better use of the marketing dollar and gain a wider understanding of the Community Bank® branches and what they represent.
-The collaborative marketing in conjunction with the Sanctuary Point, Milton and Sussex Inlet Community Bank® branches will give us greater exposure in the Shoalhaven.
+The Board's relationship with the Boards of Sanctuary Point, Milton and Sussex Inlet Community Bank® branches continues to enhance joint marketing decisions and provides a collaborative approach to other issues concerning the Branches.
+This allows a better use of the marketing dollar and gains a wider understanding of the Community Bank® branches and what they represent.
+The collaborative marketing in conjunction with the Sanctuary Point, Milton and Sussex Inlet Community Bank® branches gives greater exposure in the Shoalhaven.

-I would like to extend my congratulations to our team at the branch for the continued support and passion for the concept of the Community Bank® model.
-William Browne transferred to Bendigo Bank Melbourne during the year and we welcome Shannon Hanson who has now been with us for six months and is proving to be a valued team member.
+I extend my congratulations to our team at the branch for its continued support and passion for the concept of the Community Bank® model.
+This year we welcome Cacinda Armitage and Tanya Krech as Customer Service Officers.
+You can meet them when you next visit our branch.
+Shannon Hanson is currently on maternity leave and plans to return in February 2018.